Mariano Rajoy: History

-During the 2015 election campaign, Rajoy asserted that the PP “was the only party defending the unity of Spain.”
-Among his electoral promises was the creation of a National Museum of Spanish History intended to “defend the unity of Spain.”
+During the 2015 election campaign, Rajoy asserted that the PP "was the only party defending the unity of Spain."
+Among his electoral promises was the creation of a National Museum of Spanish History intended to "defend the unity of Spain."
 The location chosen for making this announcement left little doubt about the nationalist undertones of that proposal: the site of the Battle of Covadonga, in the northwestern region of Asturias.
 That battle is recognized as the first triumph by Christian military forces after the Muslim conquest of the Iberia Peninsula in 711–718.
-As befits this accomplishment, historians usually consider Covadonga as the site of the beginning of the Reconquista, or the “reconquest” of the Iberian Peninsula by Christian rulers.
+As befits this accomplishment, historians usually consider Covadonga as the site of the beginning of the Reconquista, or the "reconquest" of the Iberian Peninsula by Christian rulers.

 Foreign policy

 Gibraltar

 Rajoy wants British-controlled Gibraltar returned to Spain.
-He described Gibraltar as an “anachronism”, and “the last colony in Europe”.
+He described Gibraltar as an "anachronism", and "the last colony in Europe".

 Scottish independence

 Scotland held a referendum on independence from the United Kingdom on Thursday 18 September 2014.
-In November 2013, Rajoy stated that an independent Scotland would have to reapply for membership of the European Union, causing considerable irritation to the devolved Scottish Government and criticism that Rajoy was interfering in the internal affairs of another state.
-Relations between the Spanish and devolved Scottish governments deteriorated further when the Scottish Government alleged that Rajoy invited a senior UK official to visit Madrid allegedly to co-ordinate British and Spanish opposition to the independence movements in Scotland and Catalonia.
+In November 2013, Rajoy stated that an independent Scotland would have to reapply for membership of the European Union, causing considerable irritation to the Scottish Government and criticism that Rajoy was interfering in the internal affairs of another state.
+Relations between the Spanish and Scottish governments deteriorated further when the Scottish Government alleged that Rajoy invited a senior UK official to visit Madrid allegedly to co-ordinate British and Spanish opposition to the independence movements in Scotland and Catalonia.